sabigara/blog/data/blog/remark-admonition.md

 :::
 ```

-Fortunately, we don't have to write any code as there is [remark-directive](https://github.com/remarkjs/remark-directive) that does exactly we need.
+Fortunately, we don't have to write any code as there is [remark-directive](https://github.com/remarkjs/remark-directive) that does exactly what we need.

 ```bash
 yarn add remark-directive